Indoor Growing: The Complete Guide to Indoor Growing

 3.1 Choosing the Right Location

-• South-Facing Windows: Ideal for sun-loving plants like tomatoes and peppers.
+South-Facing Window: Ideal for plants that enjoy sun exposure like tomatoes and peppers.

 3.2 Types of Grow Lights for Indoor Growing